yanganto/relayer-game/README.md

 - The value slashed from `Challenger3` is as reward for the submission of block 3a

 #### Pseudo code of relayer-challengers mode
+Here is the [pseudo code](./pseudo/relayer-challengers/chain.md), help you to comprehensive this model with one relayer and one challenger, Once challenger determine a block pending on chain is correct or not, he will not change his idea.
+>
+The rpc on chain allow relayer to submit headers, and any one to challenge blocks still in challenge time.
+The offchain worker keep updating the next sampling blocks.
+>

+Here is the [pseudo code](./pseudo/relayer-challengers/relayer.md) for the relayer, this code is the same with the initial relayer in `relayer-only` model
+>
+The client first submit the initial header, and than keep watch the list of `next_sampling_blocks`, and submit each header listed in `next_sampling_blocks`.
+>

+Here is the [pseudo code](./pseudo/relayer-challengers/challenger.md) for challenger
+>
+The client first findout an uncorrect initial header and submit a challenge info , and than keep watch the `next_sampling_blocks`, and keep submit the challenge info base on the relayer's new submit.
+>

 #### Conclusion of relayer-challengers mode